-In 2018 I was awarded a British Academy Tackling the UK’s International Challenges research grant for ‘Life in Between: Youth Street Gangs and Marginality in Contemporary Sierra Leone.‘ Working closely with Professor Ibrahim Abdullah (Fourah Bay College), this project has produced hundreds of in-depth interviews and focus group discussions with gang members across Sierra Leone, as well as members of the police, civil society, prison service, local communities and other relevant actors.
+I lead a British Academy-funded project ‘Life in Between: Youth Street Gangs and Marginality in Contemporary Sierra Leone.‘ Working closely with Professor Ibrahim Abdullah (Fourah Bay College), this project has produced over 500 in-depth interviews and focus group discussions with gang members across Sierra Leone, as well as members of the police, civil society, prison service, local communities and other relevant actors.
 The project forms the basis for two forthcoming journal articles and a policy paper.
 I am also currently shooting a documentary on cliques in collaboration with WAYout in Sierra Leone, filmed and co-produced with former street youth.

 Publications and Outputs

 - ‘A Game of Pain’: Youth Marginality and the Gangs of Freetown (under review)